Dinero

 • Allowances and OPERATOR_ROLE: The OPERATOR_ROLE is able to set allowances for pxETH.
 This role only given to the PirexETH contract and is used to facilitate fee distribution.
 The OPERATOR_ROLE is not given to any external contracts or accounts.

 • Effects of setContract on State: Changing withdrawal credentials aka the rewardRecipient contract address could corrupt state.
 For example, if there are initialised validators and rewardRecipient is changed via setContract, then functions like getInitializedValidatorAt may return incorrect withdrawal credentials.
-This is mitigated by the fact that setContract can ony be called by the owner (Redacted DAO multisig) which does extensive due diligence before executing any transactions, and rewardRecipient is not expected to change.
+This is mitigated by the fact that setContract can ony be called by the owner (Dinero Protocol multisig) which does extensive due diligence before executing any transactions, and rewardRecipient is not expected to change.

 Note: We have acknowledged all findings in referenced Audits and have either fixed them or have mitigated them.
 These functions are required for the protocol to work as intended.